PDrifting/CBookDraft/book.markdown

 > -E will halt the compilation process and emit the pre-processor stage.

 3. Generation of Assembly - This is an intermediate stage generating assembly that can only be used by the GCC compiler.
-The GNU Assembler that is part of GCC can build this file with some minor modifications.
+The GNU Assembler which is part of GCC can build this file with some minor modifications.
 It is formatted in AT&T style vs. Intel which is generally easier to read.

 > -S will halt the compilation process and emit the intermediate assembly stage.